 I’m going to be very generous and assume it is.

-(He deletes the video and smashes the phone underfoot.
+(He deletes the video and crushes the phone underfoot.
 To WOMAN 2:)

 Now, give me my phone back.

 (WOMAN 2 is back in a corner.
 She does as he asks, holding his phone out.
 He takes it and puts it back in his pocket.
 He picks the shattered remains of WOMAN 3’s phone up and flushes them down the toilet.
-He takes his phone back out and makes a call.)
+He takes his phone back out and calmly makes a call.)

 I’m in the ground floor men’s bathroom, the one with the broken stall.
 I’ve got three unauthorized guests in here.
 Get someone out here now.